sowmya1283/hangman_python/README.md

 <br>

-* Implementation 🏭: Check the game ends as expected and offers the play again option upon completion.
+* Implementation 🏭: Check
-* Test 🧪: I played the game multiple times, winning and losing.
-I selected play again and quit at random.
+* Test 🧪: I played the
-* Result 🏆: The game worked as anticipated with no errors.
+* Result 🏆: The
 * Verdict ✅: Test passed.
 <br>
 ​

 **Validators**

 * The PEP8 Online Validator was down when creating this project, however I added a PEP8 validator to my workspace by running the command: "pip3 install pycodestyle".
 The results can be found [here](assets/images/bs1977-pycodestyle.png)